 Decking units are three feet long in the longitudinal (span) direction of the bridge.
-Place the two decking units at distances L1 and L2 measured from the left end of the decking support surface on the "A" side of the bridge to the left edges of the decking units, as shown in the "Location of Targets and Decking" plan on the "Bridge Loading" diagram.
-See item 4 in chapter 8 for determination of L1 and L2.
+Place the two decking units at distances L1 and L2 measured from the right end of the decking support surface on the "A" side of the bridge to the right edges of the decking units, as shown in the Location of Targets and Decking Plan on the Bridge Loading Diagram.
+See item 4 in chapter 8, "Schedule of Competition," for determination of L1 and L2.
 Decking units are placed square with the bridge, with the main bars spanning laterally over the decking support surfaces, and centered on the designated nominal centerline (see section 9.4).
 Decking units must not be attached to the bridge and must not distort it (see rules 9.1.3 and 9.1.4).

 Three targets are established for measuring vertical deflection.
-Two of the vertical deflection targets are located longitudinally at the center of the left unit of decking, on the "A" and "B" sides of the bridge, at the level of the decking.
-The other vertical deflection target is located longitudinally at the center of the right unit of decking, on the "A" side of the bridge, at the level of the decking.
+One vertical deflection target is located at the left end of the right unit of decking, on the "A" side of the bridge, at the level of the decking.
+The other two vertical deflection targets are located at the center of the left unit of decking, on the "A" and "B" sides of the bridge, at the level of the decking.
 Targets may be on the decking or on the bridge.